Samuel Dickstein

 Samuel Dickstein (February 5, 1885 – April 22, 1954) was a Democratic Congressional Representative from New York (22-year tenure), a New York State Supreme Court Justice, and a Soviet spy.
 He played a key role in establishing the committee that would become the House Committee on Un-American Activities, which he used to attack fascists, including Nazi sympathizers, and suspected communists.
 In 1999, authors Allen Weinstein and Alexander Vassiliev learned that Soviet files indicate that Dickstein was a paid agent of the NKVD.

 Background

 Dickstein was born on February 5, 1885, into a Jewish family of five children near Vilna in the Russian Empire (now known as Vilnius, Lithuania).
 His parents were Rabbi Israel Dickstein (died 1918) and Slata B. Gordon (died 1931).
-In 1887, his family emigrated to the United States.
+In 1887, his family immigrated to the United States.
 They settled on the Lower East Side of New York City.
 Dickstein attended public and private schools, the City College of New York, and in 1906 graduated from New York Law School.